zuluchaka/tradingplan/README.md

 - External conditions to consider (market or news events):
   * check https://www.myfxbook.com/forex-economic-calendar  - if any RED flag (imapcting news) about the pair - DO NOT TRADE

-- Conditions to enter (REASONS NOT to TRADE):
+### Money Management - Conditions to enter (REASONS NOT to TRADE):
-   * Pin Bar at previous support/resistance level.
-Enter on open of next bar after current pin bar
+   * Enter on open of next bar after current pin bar
    * Check daily, weekly, monthly drawdown => lot size calculation (generate SL, TP1,TP2 and TP3)
    * Risk 2% per trade
    * Minimum Risk/Reward ration 3:1